rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 ## Other settings

 - Detailed log level
-    - if Detailed is `on` there is a separate log for each run.
-If `off` only date for last run is saved on the task
+    - if Detailed is `on` there is a separate log for each run, if `off` only date for last run is saved on the task
 - Monitor network
-    - monitor the network connection during execution of tasks, If a network connection is dropped during execution, RsyncUI sends an interrupt signal to the task and it halts with an error
+    - monitor the network connection during execution of tasks
+    - if a network connection is dropped during execution, RsyncUI sends an interrupt signal to the task and it halts with an error
 - Check for error in output
     - if the word `error` is discovered in output from rsync it is notified
 - Automatic execute